Hilde Osland Showcases Curves In Red-Hot Crop Top & Tight Bike Shorts

 The second frame was a closeup of Hilde’s pretty face.
 She smiled as she held one hand near the side of her head.
 Wisps of her hair blew across her face.
 Cropped at her waist, the snap also gave her followers a nice look at her voluptuous chest.

-In the caption, Hilde tagged online retailer Bo and Tee as the makers of the outfit.
+In the caption, Hilde tagged online retailer Bo and Tee.

 Many of her followers had nothing but good things to say about the photos.